uyuni-project/uyuni-tools/README.md

 **These tools are work in progress**

-* `uyuniadm` used to help user administer uyuni servers on k8s and podma
+* `uyuniadm` used to help user administer uyuni servers on k8s and podman
 * `uyunictl` used to help user managing Uyuni and SUSE Manager Servers mainly through its API

 ## Building